last updated: 2022-04-26

 Statistical properties

-Spatial data points near each other are almost never independent
+Spatial data points near each other are almost never independent, violating the common assumption that they are (a/k/a spatial autocorrelation)

 Ecological properties